-A Process Application is an ordinary Java Application that uses the Camunda process engine for BPM and Worklow functionality.
+A process application is an ordinary Java application that uses the Camunda process engine for BPM and workflow functionality.
 Most such applications will start their own process engine (or use a process engine provided by the runtime container), deploy some BPMN 2.0 process definitions and interact with process instances derived from these process definitions.
 Since most process applications perform very similar bootstrapping, deployment and runtime tasks, we generalized this functionality into a Java Class which is named - Surprise! -

 ProcessApplication.
 The concept is similar to the

 javax.ws.rs.core.Application class in JAX-RS: adding the process application class allows you to bootstrap and configure the provided services.

 ProcessApplication class to your Java application provides your applications with the following services:

 - Bootstrap embedded process engine(s) or look up container managed process engine(s).
 You can define multiple process engines in a file named